mParticle/example-smartype-hub/README.md

       // Keep adding as many data plans as you'd like ],

-    // This is the folder where data plans will be created
+    // This is the directory where data plans will be created
-    // The folder must exist in your file system before you run the process "outputFolder": "dataplans"
+    // The directory must exist in your file system before you run the process "outputDirectory": "dataplans"
   }
 }